 - You are a student enrolled and attending classes offered by your Employer and your Employer is a school, college, or university. - You are classified as temporary or Summer Service Providers on the payroll system.
-These Employees are not eligible to become Participants in the Plan for any purpose including making Elective Deferrals, for any purpose including making Elective Deferrals..
+These Employees are not eligible to become Participants in the Plan for any purpose including making Elective Deferrals..